-Creamy and sweet, this baked french toast casserole will warm your heart and tummy on those chilly fall days.
+Creamy and sweet, this easy overnight french toast casserole will warm your heart and tummy on those chilly fall days.

 This is a great breakfast for those busy mornings, as you prepare it the night before and stick in the oven the next day.
 You can use a wide variety of bread, whatever you have on hand, and it’ll taste great!
 I have used this casserole with “flops” from bread making as well with great results.
 You can use leftover hot dog or hamburger buns that may go stale, and gluten free bread is GREAT with this!